SteveDunn/Vogen/README.md

 ## More on Primitive Obsession
-The source generator generates [Value Objects](https://wiki.c2.com/?ValueObject).
-Value Objects help combat Primitive Obsession by wrapping simple primitives such as `int`, `string`, `double` etc. in a strongly-typed type.
+The source generator generates [value objects](https://wiki.c2.com/?ValueObject). value objects help combat Primitive Obsession by wrapping simple primitives such as `int`, `string`, `double` etc. in a strongly-typed type.

 Primitive Obsession (AKA StringlyTyped) means being obsessed with primitives.
 It is a Code Smell that degrades the quality of software.